Spine, Back & Neck Orthopedic Surgeon

 Rush University Medical Center, Chicago, Illinois

-Dr. Gunnar B. J. Andersson is The Ronald L. DeWald, M.D.
+Dr. Gunnar B. J. Andersson is the The Ronald L. DeWald, M.D.
 Professor and Chairman Emeritus of the Department of Orthopedic Surgery at Rush University Medical Center, Chicago, Illinois.
-Dr. Andersson was Chairman of the Department of Orthopedic Surgery from 1994 to 2008.
-He received his M.D. from the University of Göteborg, Sweden, in 1967; completed his residency at Sahlgren University Hospital and obtained a Ph.D. in Medical Science at the University of Göteborg in 1974.
-After a fellowship at the London Hospital he joined the faculty at the University of Göteborg for ten years.
+Dr. Andersson was chairman of the Department of Orthopedic Surgery from 1994 to 2008.
+Dr. Andersson received his M.D. from the University of Göteborg, Sweden in 1967; did his residency at Sahlgren University Hospital and obtained a Ph.D. in medical science at the University of Göteborg in 1974.
+After a fellowship at the London Hospital, he joined the faculty at the University of Göteborg for 10 years.

-In 1985, Dr. Andersson moved to the United States and Rush University Medical Center as Professor of Orthopedic Surgery.
-His clinical area of interest is the spine (neck and back) while his research interests are disc degeneration, epidemiology and occupational biomechanics.
-He recently completed a program project on disc degeneration funded by the National Institutes of Health (NIH).
+In 1985, he moved to the United States and Rush University Medical Center as professor of orthopedic surgery.
+His clinical area of interest is spine (neck and back), while his research interests are disc degeneration, epidemiology and occupational biomechanics.
+He just completed a program project on disc degeneration, funded by the National Institutes of Health.

-Dr. Andersson is a past President of the Orthopaedic Research Society, the International Society for the Study of the Lumbar Spine and the American Academy of Disability Evaluating Physicians and is currently Treasurer of the International Society for the Advancement of Spine Surgery.
-He has been a council member of the National Institute of Arthritis and Musculoskeletal and Skin Diseases at NIH, Chairman of the Research Committee at the American Academy of Orthopaedic Surgeons (AAOS) and a member of three Institute of Medicine committees.
-Dr. Andersson is a Fellow of the American Institute for Medical and Biological Engineering.
+Dr. Andersson is a past president of the Orthopaedic Research Society, the International Society for the Study of the Lumbar Spine and the American Academy of Disability Evaluating Physicians and is currently president-elect and treasurer of the International Society for the Advancement of Spine Surgery.
+He has been a council member of the National Institutes of Arthritis and Musculoskeletal and Skin Diseases at NIH, chairman of the Research Committee at the American Academy of Orthopaedic Surgeons and a member of three Institute of Medicine committees.
+He is a fellow of the American Institute for Medical and Biological Engineering.

-He has received many awards and honors.
+Dr. Andersson has received many awards and honors.
 He was the second recipient of the Muybridge Medal from the International Society of Biomechanics and the third recipient of the ISSLS Stryker Spine Lifetime Achievement Award from the International Society for the Study of the Lumbar Spine.
 He has received the Kappa Delta Award from the AAOS/ORS, the Freedom of Movement Award from the Arthritis Foundation and is a recipient of the Trustee Medal from Rush University Medical Center.
-Dr. Andersson has been named Best Doctor and Chicago Top Physician for several years.
-He is a member of 15 editorial boards, a deputy editor for Spine, founding editor of Contemporary Spine Surgery and an associate editor of Clinical Biomechanics.
-He is the author of over 320 original publications, over 160 books and book chapters and over 460 abstracts.
+He has been named Best Doctor and Chicago Top Physician for more than 10 years.
+He is a member of 17 editorial boards, editor-in-chief of Spinal News International, a deputy editor for Spine, founding editor of Contemporary Spine Surgery and an associate editor of Clinical Biomechanics.
+He is the author of over 320 original publications, over 160 books and book chapters and over 530 abstracts.